ZurongSunCS/CS6400-COVID-19-MongoDB-Web/README.md

 #SET UP STEP

-1. To run the separate D3 file, in the terminal type "cd covid", and then "python3 -m http.server 8005 &"
+1. To run the separate D3 file, in the terminal type "cd covid", and then "python3 -m http.server 8005 &".
+This allows you to check D3 graph in the New York Time pages
 2. To run our application, in the root terminal, type "virtualenv -p python3 env"
 3. Then type "source env/bin/activate"
 4. Finally type "./run" to run our application